humphd/have-fun-with-machine-learning/README.md

 of trial and error.
 There are a dozen guides I followed, each with slightly different problems.
 In the end I found [this one](https://gist.github.com/doctorpangloss/f8463bddce2a91b949639522ea1dcbe4) to be the closest.
 I’d also recommend [this post](https://eddiesmo.wordpress.com/2016/12/20/how-to-set-up-caffe-environment-and-pycaffe-on-os-x-10-12-sierra/), which is quite recent and links to many of the same discussions I saw.
-For readers of Chinese, [BirkhoffLee](https://github.com/BirkhoffLee) has also suggested his [complete guide](https://blog.birkhoff.me/macos-sierra-10-12-2-build-caffe) for how to build Caffe on macOS Sierra, written in Chinese.

 Getting Caffe installed is by far the hardest thing we'll do, which is pretty neat, since you’d assume the AI aspects would be harder!
 Don’t give up if you have